bassam-h20/Fiber-Scheduler/README.md

 ## `fiber_api` Module

-The `fiber_api` module provides API functions that interface with the scheduler:
+The `fiber_api` module provides API functions that interact with the scheduler:

 - **`fiber_exit` Function**: Signals the exit of the current fiber, invoking the scheduler's `fiber_exit` method.